materialsproject/fireworks/docs/quickstart.rst

 #.
 Reset/Initialize the FireWorks database (the LaunchPad)::

     lpad reset

-  .. note:: If your FireWorks database is located on a different computer from your FireWorks installation, navigate to the computer containing FireWorks and type ``lpad init``.
-This will set up a file that points to your remote database.
-You can now run ``lpad`` commands from within this directory.
-Alternatively, use the ``lpad -l`` option to point to this file or set up this file as your default db location using the :doc:`FW config </config_tutorial>`.

   .. note:: All FireWorks commands come with built-in help.
 For example, type ``lpad -h`` or ``lpad reset -h``.
 There often exist many different options for each command.